Chaitalykundu/DBT-study/Theory/03-Create a basic model/01-Process.md

 ### 4. Add a source or seed

-If and reference or source table doesn’t exist, you can create a basic `seed` or another model to simulate it.
+If any reference or source table doesn’t exist, you can create a basic `seed` or another model to simulate it.

 Create a CSV file for seed in `raw_customers.csv` in `seeds` folder: